noetl/noetl/documentation/docs/reference/architecture_design.md

   * marking the step as `result` / `fail` / `skip`.

-That’s fundamentally about **“what this step does over its lifetime”**, not just “how this HTTP call behaves”.
+That's fundamentally about **"what this step does over its lifetime"**, not just "how this HTTP call behaves".

 A single step might: